goodniceweb/docker-under-microscope/presentation.md

 We will use comparison with VM.
 Who have ever ever used VMs?
 I mean VirtualBox, Vagrant, VMWare, etc. etc. Sorry guys who never ever used it.
 Maybe some things will be harder to understand.

-NOT READ ALL STUFF BELOW IF NOBODY LIKES FIRST DEFINITION!

 One more official definition.